King-James-II/fullstack-capstone-project/README.md

 ## Tasks Accomplished:

+- Set up Continuous Integration and Continuous Delivery with GitHub Actions.
+- Added linting service to automatically check for syntax errors and enforce coding guidelines.
+- Fixed existing linting errors and pushed code to the repository.

+## Previous Tasks Accomplished:

  Used the /api/auth/update endpoint to handle user profile requests to update user profile information.
 - Integrated and handled authorization by including a Bearer token in the API request headers, enhancing security during profile updates.
 - Handled asynchronous API responses, interpreting and processing the JSON data returned from the profile endpoint.

-## Previous Tasks Accomplished:

 - Enhanced client-side form handling by using a React state to manage user input for email and password.
 - Created an endpoint to update user credentials in the database (/update) in authRoutes.js.
 - Configured the api/auth route in the Express application (app.js) to use the routes defined in authRoutes.js.